rackerlabs/rackspace-how-to/content/cloud-servers/ssh-remote-host-identification-has-changed.md

   or

-- Run the following Linux command, replacing the IP and pathname as appropriate.
+- Run the following Linux command, replacing the IP and path name as appropriate.

       sed -i '/1.2.3.4/d' /home/scott/.ssh/known_hosts